ryym/node-depcop/docs/validations.md

 });
 ```

-## Strayed module search
+## Strayed module check

-This validation searches source code and warns if one or more strayed modules are found.
+This validation warns if there are one or more _strayed modules_.
-The _strayed module_ is a module which is used in a wrong place.
+It is a module which is used in a wrong place.
 There are two patterns of a strayed module:

 * A module defined in `dependencies` but used only in development code
 * A module defined in `devDependencies` but used in library code